ProjectEvergreen/www.greenwoodjs.dev/CONTRIBUTING.md

 ## Hosting and Deployment

 This project is hosted on Netlify and automatically deploys on each merge into main.
 Release branches will be curated over the course of a Greenwood release cycle and then merged at the time the new Greenwood release is published to NPM.

+For links to `/discord/`, a redirect is configured in _netlify.toml_ to redirect these requests to the project's Discord server.